-Our work targets 4D scene generation by producing an ``explicit'' 3D representation (e.g., dynamic 3DGS), which offers capabilities substantially exceeding those of 2D video models.
 As demonstrated in Table \ref{tab:capabilities}, and inspired by prior work such as CAT4D~\citep{Cats_dataset}, an explicit 3D representation is a critical advantage for applications that demand a concrete understanding of and interaction with the world, including robotics and AR/VR.

-Explicit 3D representations serve as a \textbf{``memory module''}, ensuring the consistency of the generated scenes.
-Unlike video generation models that predict 2D frames sequentially, our approach inherently enforces 3D consistency by predicting a single, unified explicit representation.
 Furthermore, 4D consistency is ensured by a training objective calculated from rendering the deformed 3D Gaussian representation from multiple viewpoints and at various timestamps.
 As shown in Table ~\ref{tab:capabilities}, we generate videos depicting a full 360-degree camera rotation.
 The resulting scenes exhibit seamless looping, where the final frame aligns perfectly with the first, showing no discernible seams or drift.
 We quantitatively verify this strong temporal consistency by measuring the similarity between the first and last frames (a.k.a., Cycle-Consistency), achieving a PSNR of 34.5 dB.